exavolt/exavolt.github.io/content/posts/containerized-development-environment/index.md

 ---

 Dev Container have tremendously helped me on working with various projects with different stacks.
-When I want to work on a new project, or experiment on new techs, I just need to create a folder and then create a container for it based on provided base images.
+When I need to work on a new project, or experiment on new techs, I just need to create a folder and then create a container for it based on common base images.